 Sunday, May 10, 2020

-Footprints in the Wilderness
+Footprints in the Wilderness: The Calling

-Sunday May 10, 2020, 2:15PM.
+It happened on Sunday, May 10, 2020, at around 2:15PM.

-It was a peaceful afternoon nap.
-I dreamed I was back in the house I grew up in—the one I lived in from when it was built in 1958 through 1966.
-It was empty, of course.
+The house was empty now.
 Everybody who lived there but me has passed on.
 The house itself has passed on, with only its deepest bones remaining as part of a total rebuild and expansion.

 Even in the dream I was lying in bed dreaming.
 Not even in my own bed.
 This hadn't been my house for more than fifty years.
-I was inside a dream of a house.

 'Ding-dong.'
 The doorbell rang.